|Area: White Pass

 Special rules: Wilderness Rules in effect; no camping within 100 feet of lakes.

 Special concerns: Mosquitoes are brutal throughout summer; heavy equestrian and hunter use.
-Abundance of social trails can make route finding confusing.
+An abundance of social trails can make route finding confusing.

 |Starting Point: 46.7041, -121.481|